mosdef-hub/gmso/docs/api/core_classes.rst

 Bonded connections must be defined, either in the file used to create the `gmso.Topology` or in the conversion from another object into a `gmso.Topology`.
-If the bond connections are correctly identified, you can use `gmso.utils.connections.identify_connections()` to infer and populate the rest of the connections (i.e., angles, dihedrals and improper dihedrals.)
+If the bond connections are correctly identified, you can use :func:`gmso.utils.connectivity.identify_connections()` to infer and populate the rest of the connections (i.e., angles, dihedrals and improper dihedrals.)

 .. autosummary::